+3.2.
 Designation of the Village and Applicability of Regulations:

-As used in these Beaver Creek Village Design Guidelines, the terms "Village" or "Beaver Creek Village" shall mean and include all property within the area outlined in red on the map Attached hereto as "Exhibit A" (See page 32).
+As used in these Beaver Creek Village Design Guidelines, the terms "Village" or "Beaver Creek Village" shall mean and include all property designated as "Resort Commercial," "Resort Commercial I," "Resort Services" or "Open Space Recreation" in the Amended and Restated Guide to the Beaver Creek Planned Unit Development, dated March 29, 1994.

-In the event that a particular improvement within the Village, or aspect, part or characteristic of a particular improvement within the Village, is not addressed within these Beaver Creek Village Design Guidelines, then such improvement, or aspect, part or characteristic thereof, shall be governed by the applicable provision(s) of the Beaver Creek Design Guidelines Single Family and Duplex Residences, as amended from time to time, and the Design Regulations The Village and other Commercial, Service, Recreational, and Multi-Family Residential Areas, as amended from time to time.
+In the event that a particular improvement within the Village, or aspect, part or characteristic of a particular improvement within the Village, is not addressed within these Beaver Creek Village Design Guidelines, then such improvement, or aspect, part or characteristic thereof, shall be governed by the applicable provision(s) of the Beaver

+Creek Design Guidelines Single Family and Duplex Residences, as amended from time to time, and the Design Regulations The Village and other Commercial, Service, Recreational, and Multi-Family Residential Areas, as amended from time to time.
+In the event of any conflict between the provisions of these Guidelines and any other applicable guidelines which may exist from time to time the more restrictive of such conflicting guidelines shall apply.